 REMEMBER - Water meters are City property and should not be tampered with.
-If you have a water or sewer emergency (such as a broken pipe or leak), call the Water Department or the After Hours Emergency number.
+If you have a water or sewer emergency (such as a broken pipe or leak), call Public Works or the After Hours Emergency number.
 Someone is on call 24 hours a day, 7 days a week.